nupurkapoor/WWCDC-FEHN-FTGuide/README.md

 	</html>
 	```

 5. Now its time to open this page in a browser!
 Locate your hello.html file, double clicking the file or uisng the open-with option into a web browser will open it for us to review.
-This is how it looks in the text editor I am using,
+This is how it looks in the text editor that I am using,

 ![HTML-2](https://raw.githubusercontent.com/nupurkapoor/WWCDC-FEHN-FTGuide/master/assets/images/HTML-2.png)

-And this is how it looked when i accessed the page in Chrome:
+And this is how it looked when I accessed the page in Chrome:

 ![HTML-3](https://raw.githubusercontent.com/nupurkapoor/WWCDC-FEHN-FTGuide/master/assets/images/HTML-3.png)